 Hailing originally from New Haven, Connecticut, Dr. Dworkin graduated from Harvard University in 2001.
 Dr. Dworkin then pursued her veterinary medicine degree from the University of Pennsylvania School of Veterinary Medicine, and continued on to complete a rotating internship at VCA South Shore Animal Hospital in 2006.
 She has been practicing emergency medicine ever since and has a special interest in trauma, gastrointestinal crises, and emergency surgery.

 Away from the hospital, Dr. Dworkin enjoys cooking and eating, listening to Motown and jazz, and anything that involves the Philadelphia Eagles or football in general.
-Her golden retrievers, Charlie and Norman, are also Eagles fans and get excited to put on their jerseys for game days.
+Her golden retriever, Norman, is also an Eagles fan and gets excited to put on his jersey for game days.

 Jenni Huelsman, DVM